TheRoddyWMS/Roddy/README.md

 == Changelist

+- Fix: Fix some bugs regarding brawl workflows.

+- Fix: Fix a bug in testrerun where too much jobs were displayed.
+This should be fixed now.

+- Update prepareprojectconfig. create and update still exist but you only need to provide the target project folder.
+Roddy will take care of the rest.
+Both update and create will update the configurationDirestories part in the ini file to contain/change the newly created directory

 * Version update to 2.2.81

 - Fix: Output directories will now always be set to type "path".
 This will prevent errors for